Katze hat Entzündung im Maul

 Stomatitis in cats

-In the case of stomatitis, not only the cat’s gums are affected, but also the entire Oral mucosa affected by inflammation.
-It manifests itself in Redness and Swelling of the mucous membrane - even away from the teeth.
+In case of stomatitis, not only the cat’s gums are affected, but also the entire oral mucosa affected by inflammation.
+It manifests itself in redness and swelling the mucous membrane - even away from the teeth.
 Other signs and symptoms are similar to those of gingivitis: cats with inflammation of the mucous membrane often suffer from bad breath and severe pain.
 The latter leads to unusual behavior when eating.
-Affected cats are, for example, noticeably loud, salivate and smack their lips heavily, hiss at their food, scratch in and around their mouths or, in the worst case, refuse to eat at all, so that over time they lose weight and literally become emaciated.
+Affected cats are, for example, noticeably loud, salivate and smack their lips heavily, hiss at their food, scratch their mouths and inside, or in the worst case, refuse to eat at all, so that over time they lose weight and literally become emaciated.
 Ulcers can also develop as a result of inflammation of the mucous membrane.

 Periodontitis in cats

 Periodontitis often occurs as a side effect of stomatitis or gingivitis.
-It begins as gum inflammation, but then spreads to the Periodontal ligament The periodontal ligament is made up of the jawbone, the gums and the periodontal fibers between the tooth roots and the bone and attaches the teeth.
+It begins as gum inflammation, but then spreads to the periodontium The periodontal ligament is made up of the jawbone, the gums and the periodontal fibers between the tooth roots and the bone and attaches the teeth.
 If these fibers become inflamed, the tissue is gradually broken down and the affected tooth becomes loose and can also become inflamed.
-As periodontitis progresses, the Jaw bone attacked and it can lead to dangerous breakthroughs and bone fractures can occur.
+As periodontitis progresses, the jawbone attacked and it can lead to dangerous breakthroughs and bone fractures can occur.

-An inflammation of the periodontium is extremely painful: it usually causes affected cats difficulty eating and weakens their general well-being.
-Treatment at the veterinarian is essential – the affected teeth may need to be removed to resolve the problem.
+An inflammation of the periodontal ligament is extremely painful: it usually causes affected cats difficulty eating and weakens their general well-being. treatment at the veterinarian is essential – the affected teeth may need to be removed to resolve the problem.

 If left untreated, the inflammation becomes chronic, continually weakens the cat and, in the worst case, can even spread to other organs.
 Periodontitis can also promote other dental diseases such as FORL.
 We will look at what this is all about below.